MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 ## Input and output variables

-Power Automate Desktop enables data exchange with the Power Automate platform through the input and output variables.
-These variables are passed to and from Power Automate Desktop, allowing you to create sophisticated flows.
+Power Automate enables data exchange with the Power Automate platform through the input and output variables.
+These variables are passed to and from Power Automate for desktop, allowing you to create sophisticated flows.

 Additionally, you can use input variables to set values manually when the flows are triggered through the console.

 > [!NOTE]
-> You can find more information about passing data between Power Automate Desktop and Power Automate in [Trigger a Power Automate Desktop flow from another flow](link-pad-flow-portal.md).
+> You can find more information about passing data between Power Automate cloud flows and desktop flows in [Trigger a Power Automate flow from another flow](link-pad-flow-portal.md).

 ### Create an input variable